Narcolepsy: Signs and symptoms

 In most cases, the first symptom of narcolepsy to appear is excessive and overwhelming daytime sleepiness.
 The other symptoms may begin alone or in combination months or years after the onset of the daytime naps.
 There are wide variations in the development, severity, and order of appearance of cataplexy, sleep paralysis, and hypnagogic hallucinations in individuals.
 Only about 20 to 25 percent of people with narcolepsy experience all four symptoms.
 The excessive daytime sleepiness generally persists throughout life, but sleep paralysis and hypnagogic hallucinations may not.

-Many people with narcolepsy also have insomnia for extended periods of time.
+Many people with narcolepsy also have insomnia for extended periods.
 The excessive daytime sleepiness and cataplexy often become severe enough to cause serious problems in a person's social, personal, and professional life.
 Normally, when an individual is awake, brain waves show a regular rhythm.
 When a person first falls asleep, the brain waves become slower and less regular, which is called non-rapid eye movement (NREM) sleep.
 After about an hour and a half of NREM sleep, the brain waves begin to show a more active pattern again, called REM sleep (rapid eye movement sleep), when most remembered dreaming occurs.
-Associated with the EEG-observed waves during REM sleep, muscle atonia is present called REM atonia.
+Associated with the EEG-observed waves during REM sleep, muscle atonia is present, called REM atonia.

 In narcolepsy, the order and length of NREM and REM sleep periods are disturbed, with REM sleep occurring at sleep onset instead of after a period of NREM sleep.
 Also, some aspects of REM sleep that normally occur only during sleep, like lack of muscular control, sleep paralysis, and vivid dreams, occur at other times in people with narcolepsy.
 For example, the lack of muscular control can occur during wakefulness in a cataplexy episode; it is said that there is an intrusion of REM atonia during wakefulness.
 Sleep paralysis and vivid dreams can occur while falling asleep or waking up.
 Simply put, the brain does not pass through the normal stages of dozing and deep sleep but goes directly into (and out of) rapid eye movement (REM) sleep.

-As a consequence night time sleep does not include as much deep sleep, so the brain tries to "catch up" during the day, hence excessive daytime sleepiness.
-People with narcolepsy may visibly fall asleep at unpredicted moments (such motions as head bobbing are common).
+As a consequence, nighttime sleep does not include as much deep sleep, so the brain tries to "catch up" during the day, hence excessive daytime sleepiness.
+People with narcolepsy may visibly fall asleep at unpredictable moments (such motions as head bobbing are common).
 People with narcolepsy fall quickly into what appears to be very deep sleep, and they wake up suddenly and can be disoriented when they do (dizziness is a common occurrence).
 They have very vivid dreams, which they often remember in great detail.
 People with narcolepsy may dream even when they only fall asleep for a few seconds.
-Along with vivid dreaming, people with narcolepsy are known to have audio or visual hallucinations prior to falling asleep.
+Along with vivid dreaming, people with narcolepsy are known to have audio or visual hallucinations before falling asleep or before waking up.